glorpus-work/gotya/README.md

 gotya is organized into several packages, each with a specific responsibility:

-### Core Packages
+### Core Artifacts

 - `pkg/config`: Configuration management with support for multiple backends
-- `pkg/cache`: Package and index caching system
+- `pkg/cache`: Artifact and index caching system
 - `pkg/repository`: Repository management and package resolution
-- `pkg/installer`: Package installation and update logic
+- `pkg/installer`: Artifact installation and update logic
 - `pkg/hook`: Hooks system for custom actions

 ### CLI Commands